-Unlike the nutrition facts on the back of your favorite foods, clothing doesn’t come with a conveniently itemized list of ingredients.
-Instead the 8,000 synthetic chemicals used in apparel manufacturing, most of which contain known carcinogens and hormone disrupters, are kept undisclosed and hiding within the fibers of the industry’s most sought out styles.
+Unlike the nutrition facts on the back of our favorite foods, clothing doesn’t come with a conveniently itemized list of ingredients.
+Instead the 8,000 synthetic chemicals used in fashion manufacturing, most of which contain known carcinogens and hormone disrupters, are kept undisclosed and hiding within the fibers of the industry’s most sought out styles.

-Instead of turning a cold shoulder, it is pertinent that we pay close attention to how these hazardous production methods and chemical cocktails are affecting our environment–not to mention our own personal health.
+Fear not.
+We took a close look at the hazardous production methods and chemical cocktails that affect our environment–not to mention our own personal health.
 Toxic synthetics are apparent throughout the many stages of a garment: from the factory floors where workers are exposed to and breath in their fumes, to the runoff of dyes and corrosive finishing products that flow into our water sources and agricultural systems, to the leaching of poisonous substances into our largest organ–our skin–and deposited into our bloodstream upon every wear.

 The good news is that by being more aware of what we are putting on our bodies, we can reduce exposure to unhealthy compounds.

-We’ve set out to expose the most common chemical culprits and provide handy tips to help you navigate apparel that not only looks good, but is better for your health and that of the people who make our clothing.
-Here are some red flags to avoid when purchasing clothing:
+Here is a list of the most common chemical culprits and handy tips to pick fashion that is better for your health and for the women who make our clothes:

 1. Conventional Cotton (Non-Organic)